 Google Cloud Functions

-Google Cloud Functions largely follows Azure and AWS in terms of feature parity, with few notable differences.
+Google Cloud Functions largely follows Azure and AWS in feature parity, with few notable differences.

-While serverless architecture may not be a solution to every IT problem, it surely represents the future of many kinds of computing solutions in the coming years.
-Although the benefits of serverless architecture include easier operational management with reduced operational and development costs, it might not be the correct approach for every problem, so one should be wary of anyone who claims that it will replace all our existing architectures.
+While serverless architecture may not be a solution to every IT problem, it indeed represents the future of many kinds of computing solutions in the coming years.
 Serverless has not gone mainstream yet, but it is bound to get a lot more traction in the years to come.
+However, the benefits of serverless architecture include easier operational management with reduced operating and development costs.
+But it might not be the correct approach for every problem, so one should be wary of anyone who claims that it will replace all our existing architectures.